krishdu/Learn-With-Fun/README.md

 ## Learn With Fun
-> It's a chrome extension which will pop up a new english word daily or as per user setup
+> It's a chrome extension which will pop up a new english word daily or as per user setup.
 > Built using Vanilla JavaScript.

 ```